South San Francisco Ferry Terminal: Design and construction

-The new ferry terminal is the first ferry terminal built south of San Francisco in several generations.
+The new ferry terminal is the first ferry terminal built south of San Francisco for many years.
 The Oyster Point Marina land is owned by the City of South San Francisco (SSF).
 The San Mateo County Harbor District operates the land under a Joint Powers Agreement with the City of SSF.

 A 1992 report stated that ferry service between SSF and San Francisco (Ferry Building) or San Leandro would not be feasible, based on low projected ridership and inadequate farebox recovery ratios.
-Because neither city had a strong history of transit ridership for ridership were low - 155 passengers per day for the ride to San Francisco, and 50 to 150 passengers per day between SSF and San Leandro.
+It was noted that neither city had a strong history of transit ridership as ridership was low; 155 passengers per day for the ride to San Francisco, and 50 to 150 passengers per day between SSF and San Leandro.

 The ferry terminal was built at a cost of US$26,000,000 in 2012, raised through an increase in San Mateo County sales taxes; an additional US$16,000,000 from increased bridge tolls paid for two new ferries.

-The two ferries are the twin-hull catamaran Gemini and Pisces, dubbed the "nation's most environmentally-friendly ferries," each equipped with low-emissions diesel engines and featuring space for 149 passengers, 34 bicycles, on-board Wi-Fi, and solar panels.
+The two ferries operated are the twin-hull catamarans Gemini and Pisces, dubbed the "nation's most environmentally-friendly ferries," each equipped with low-emissions diesel engines and featuring space for 149 passengers, 34 bicycles, on-board Wi-Fi, and solar panels.
 The ferries measure 116 ft long and can cruise at 25 knots.